-The Consortium will take place the day before the main conference (on Sunday, July 11, 2021), with the format including: student presentations with plenary discussions, individual 1:1 meetings with experienced researchers, interactive networking sessions, and panel sessions with a special emphasis on gaining insights regarding career paths after the PhD.
+The Consortium will take place the day before the main conference (on Monday, July 11, 2022), with the format including: student presentations with plenary discussions, individual 1:1 meetings with experienced researchers, interactive networking sessions, and panel sessions with a special emphasis on gaining insights regarding career paths after the PhD.
 Note that due to the hybrid nature of the SIGIR 2022 conference, the final format is subject to change to accommodate remote presentations and 1:1 mentoring meetings.

-Prospective attendees should have written, or be close to completing, a thesis proposal (or equivalent).
-It is desirable that students not be so close to completing their PhD that the event would have little impact on their work, or so early that a topic has not been chosen.
+Prospective attendees should have written, or be close to completing, a dissertation proposal (or equivalent).
+It is desirable that students submitting their contributions are not so close to completing their PhD that the event would have little impact on their work, or so early that a topic has not been chosen.
 Before submitting, students should discuss this criterion with their advisor or supervisor.

-To apply for a place at the Doctoral Consortium, candidates should submit a paper up to 5+1 pages in length (5 pages including references, plus a 1-page appendix), solely authored by the student – see submission guidelines below.
+To apply for a place at the Doctoral Consortium, candidates should submit a paper up to 5+1 pages in length (5 pages including references, plus a 1-page appendix), solely authored by the student - see submission guidelines below.
 Candidates will be selected based on the potential of their research for future impact on the field of information retrieval, as well as for the likely benefit to the student from participating in the Consortium.
-We note that SIGIR 2021 DC is deeply committed to improving the field of IR by making it more diverse, equitable, and inclusive.
+We note that SIGIR 2022 Doctoral Consortium is deeply committed to improving the field of IR by making it more diverse, equitable, and inclusive.
 We highly encourage women and students from other underrepresented groups to apply.

-Students accepted to the Doctoral Consortium will be asked to submit a one page extended abstract will be published in the SIGIR 2021 conference proceedings.
+Students accepted to the Doctoral Consortium will be asked to submit a one page extended abstract, which will be published in the SIGIR 2022 conference proceedings.
 Extended abstracts will be invited after selection, and should not be submitted with the proposal.

-Priority is given to students chosen to attend the Consortium when student support is determined for the conference, and generally grants will be awarded to chosen students.
-Application details for student support will be available on the SIGIR 2021 website (you must apply for the grant to be considered).
+Priority is given to students chosen to attend the Consortium when travel grants are determined for the conference, and generally grants will be awarded to chosen students.
+Application details for travel grants will be available on the SIGIR 2022 website (you must apply for the grant to be considered).

 The submitted paper, solely authored by the student, will be the basis for selection to participate in the Doctoral Consortium and subsequent detailed discussions at the Consortium.
-To get the most out of the discussion, it should include:
+Therefore, the submitted paper should include: